monkseal/contentful-migrations.rb/README.md

 ## Usage

 ### Examples
-Some examples can be found in the ```spec/db/contentful_migrations/``` directory of this project [extended example script](https://github.com/contentful/cma_import_script).
+Some example migrations can be found in the [```spec/db/contentful_migrations/```](https://github.com/monkseal/contentful-migrations.rb/tree/master/spec/db/contentful_migrations) directory of this project.

 ### Using the Rails generator

-If you are using [Ruby on Rails ](http://api.rubyonrails.org/), you can generate new migrations using a rails generator as follows:
+If you are using [Ruby on Rails ](http://api.rubyonrails.org/), you can generate new contentful migrations using a rails generator as follows:
 ```
 rails g contentful_migration [migration_desc]
 ```